10 Bodyweight Push Exercises for Upper Body Power

 How many push-ups should I do per workout for muscle growth?

 Schoenfeld et al. (2017, PMID 27433992) found that higher training volumes are associated with greater muscle growth.
 For push-ups specifically, 3-5 sets of near-failure repetitions per session, performed 2-3 times per week, provides sufficient volume.
-Total weekly sets of 10-20 for the pushing muscle groups is a well-supported range.
+Total weekly sets of 10-20 for the pushing.

 02